 One of the most challenging aspects of the Training and Preceptorship Program is to ensure participants are comfortable with assessing patients and treating them safely with confidence and precision.

-The Hands-on Mentoring on the second day includes procedure preparation and significant time for injecting selected models under direct supervision of an expert mentor.
-This 8-hour class is limited to four participants to encourage close, interactive discussions throughout the important injection sessions.
+The Hands-on Training continues on the second day with procedure preparation and significant time for injecting selected models under direct supervision of an expert mentor.
+We limit participation in this 8-hour class is to foster close, interactive discussions throughout the important injection sessions.

 1. Review of virtual training in both Course 1 and Course 2